Brian Miller (New York politician)

-Brian D. Miller is an American politician and mechanical engineer, currently representing the 101st District in the New York State Assembly.
-The district includes portions of Delaware, Herkimer, Oneida, Orange, Otsego, Sullivan, and Ulster counties.
+Brian D. Miller is an American politician and mechanical engineer, currently representing the 122nd District in the New York State Assembly.
+The district includes portions of Herkimer, Madison, Oneida, and Otsego counties.

 Early life and education

 Miller is native of Utica, New York.
 A graduate of Mohawk Valley Community College, Miller has worked as a mechanical engineer for over 30 years.

 Career

 In 1999, Miller was elected to the Oneida County Legislature, and later served as its chairman of the Public Works Committee, assistant majority leader, and as a member of the Ways and Means Committee.
 He also was Bridgewater Town Supervisor for eight years.

 New York State Assembly

 After Assemblywoman Claudia Tenney was elected to United States House of Representatives in 2016, Miller opted to fill her vacant seat in the New York State Assembly.
 He defeated Maria Kelso in the Republican primary, winning the nomination by a 54 to 46 percent margin.

 In the general election, Miller defeated Democrat Arlene Feldmeier and Kelso again, with over 54 percent of the vote in the three-way race.
 He was sworn into office in 2017 to succeed Tenney.